-After a day full of outdoor activities, this wooden bridge is perfect for a late afternoon chill that gives you a 360 degree view of the sea.
-We spent an hour here waiting for the sunset, looking at the waves, and watching the locals and visitors with their surf boards.
+After a day full of outdoor activities, this wooden bridge is perfect for a late afternoon chill that gives you a 360-degree view of the sea.
+We spent an hour here waiting for the sunset, looking at the waves, and watching the locals and visitors with their surfboards.
 Surfers also pass through this wooden bridge to get to the lighthouse and to easily access the ocean waves.

 3. The famous surfing spot at Cloud 9- (Surfboard- 150 to 200, Instructor- 300 per hour)

 Known for its beautiful waves that makes it the surfing capital of the Philippines, your visit would not be complete without giving surfing a try.
-This is my first time, so preparation and a bit of reading was made before this trip.
+This is my first time, so preparation and a bit of reading were made before this trip.
 I read on how to get up on a surfboard and all the basics of surfing but the struggle is real when you’re already there doing the actual thing.
 It took me a couple of minutes to finally get up and to balance.
 Now I know why tourists keep on coming back.
 This is because surfing is addictive based on experience.